 - 6 ounces bittersweet chocolate, chopped

 - 1 teaspoon vanilla extract

-- In a small bowl, mix wafer crumbs and butter.
+- Mix wafer crumbs and melted butter.
 Press onto bottom of a greased 9-in. springform pan.

 - In another bowl, beat cream until stiff peaks form.
-In a large bowl, beat peanut butter, cream cheese and butter until smooth.
-Beat in confectioners’ sugar.
+In a large bowl, beat cream cheese, butter and peanut butter until smooth; beat in confectioners’ sugar.
 Fold in half of the whipped cream.
 Spread evenly over crust.
 Refrigerate while preparing the next layer.

 - Place bittersweet and milk chocolates in a small bowl.
-In a small saucepan, combine sugar and milk; bring just to a boil, stirring constantly.
+In a small saucepan, combine sugar and milk; bring just to a boil, stirring constantly to dissolve sugar.
 Pour over chocolate; stir with a whisk until smooth.
 Stir in vanilla.
 Cool to room temperature, stirring occasionally.
 Fold in remaining whipped cream.
 Spread evenly over peanut butter layer.
 Freeze 2 hours or until firm.

 - For ganache, place chocolate in a small bowl.
 In a small saucepan, bring cream just to a boil.
 Pour over chocolate; whisk until smooth.
 Stir in vanilla.
 Cool to room temperature or until ganache thickens to a spreading consistency, stirring occasionally.
 Spread over cheesecake.
 Refrigerate 1 hour or until set.
 Remove rim from pan.
 Yield: 16 servings.

 "This was better the next day.
 Make a day ahead."

 "I made this for a Christmas celebration.
 It is a bit time consuming to make, but it is delicious!
 It is very rich, so cut small pieces.
 Almost better than a Reese's Peanut Butter Cup!"